Peter Badcoe

 Peter John Badcoe, (11 January 1934 – 7 April 1967) was an Australian recipient of the Victoria Cross, the highest award for gallantry in battle that could be awarded at that time to a member of the Australian armed forces.
 Badcoe, born Peter Badcock, joined the Australian Army in 1950 and graduated from the Officer Cadet School, Portsea, in 1952 as a second lieutenant in the Royal Australian Artillery.
 A series of regimental postings followed, including a tour in the Federation of Malaya in 1962, during which he spent a week in South Vietnam observing the fighting.
 During the previous year, Badcock had changed his surname to Badcoe.
 After another regimental posting, he transferred to the Royal Australian Infantry Corps, and was promoted to major.

 In August 1966, Badcoe arrived in South Vietnam as a member of the Australian Army Training Team Vietnam.
 He was initially a sub-sector adviser, but in December became the operations adviser for Thừa Thiên-Huế Province.
 In this role, between February and April 1967, he displayed conspicuous gallantry and leadership on three occasions while on operations with South Vietnamese Regional Force units.
 In the final battle, he was killed by machine-gun fire.
 He was highly respected by both his South Vietnamese and United States allies, and was posthumously awarded the Victoria Cross for his actions.
 He was also awarded the United States Silver Star and several South Vietnamese medals.
 He was buried at Terendak Garrison Cemetery in Malaysia.

 In 2008, Badcoe's medal set was auctioned for A$488,000 to Kerry Stokes in collaboration with the Government of South Australia.
 After going on display at the South Australian Museum and touring regional South Australia, it is now displayed in the Hall of Valour at the Australian War Memorial in Canberra.
-Buildings and awards have been named after Badcoe, including the rest and recreation centre in South Vietnam, an assembly room and library at Portsea, the main lecture theatre at the Royal Military College, Duntroon, and a perpetual medal for an Australian Football League match held on Anzac Day; as well as the electoral district of Badcoe in the South Australian House of Assembly.
+Buildings and awards have been named after Badcoe, including the rest and recreation centre in South Vietnam, an assembly room and library at Portsea, the main lecture theatre at the Royal Military College, Duntroon, a divisional building at the Australian Defence Force Academy, and a perpetual medal for an Australian Football League match held on Anzac Day; as well as the electoral district of Badcoe in the South Australian House of Assembly.